harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-s-3-step-settings.md

 ### Upload Artifacts to S3 step settings

 The **Upload Artifacts to S3** step has the following settings.
-Depending on the stage's build infrastructure, some settings may be unavailable or optional.
+Depending on the stage's build infrastructure, some settings might be unavailable or optional.
 Settings specific to containers, such as **Set Container Resources**, are not applicable when using a VM or Harness Cloud build infrastructure.

 #### Name